 - How can I view the names of candidates and questions that will be on the ballot for my precinct?

-- Can I take a ballot to deliver to a loved one who is in the hospital?
+- Can I take a ballot to deliver to someone who is in the hospital?

 - Where can I find district maps?